balancer/docs-v3/docs/concepts/guides/add-liquidity-to-pool.md

 );
 const poolState = await balancerApi.pools.fetchPoolState(pool);
 ```
-To see the full query used to fetch pool state see the code [here](https://github.com/balancer/b-sdk/blob/41d2623743ab7fa466ed4d0f5f5c7e5aa16b7d91/src/data/providers/balancer-api/modules/pool-state/index.ts#L7).
+To see the full query used to fetch pool state refer to the code [here](https://github.com/balancer/b-sdk/blob/41d2623743ab7fa466ed4d0f5f5c7e5aa16b7d91/src/data/providers/balancer-api/modules/pool-state/index.ts#L7).

 ### Queries and safely setting slippage limits

 [Router queries](../router/technical.md#router-queries) allow for simulation of operations without execution.
-In this example, when the SDK `query` function is called:
+In this example, when the `query` function is called:

 ```typescript
 const queryOutput = await addLiquidity.query(addLiquidityInput, poolState);
 // queryOutput.bptOut
 ```
-the Routers [queryAddLiquidityUnbalanced](../router/overview.md#queryaddliquidityunbalanced) function is used to find the amount of BPT that would be received, `bptOut`.
+The Routers [queryAddLiquidityUnbalanced](../router/overview.md#queryaddliquidityunbalanced) function is used to find the amount of BPT that would be received, `bptOut`.

 In the next step `buildCall` uses the `bptOut` and the user defined `slippage` to calculate the `minBptAmountOut`:
 ```typescript